 UltraSystems Environmental, Inc (UEI) biologist Dr. Michael Tuma conducted a biological resources reconnaissance survey (field survey) on August 27, 2022 to assess the habitats, plants and wildlife that occur within the BSA.
 Two land cover types occur within the BSA and they are each described later in this section.
 The project area has been mowed or disked regularly to maintain its cleared condition.
 There is also evidence of dumping and vehicle use across the site.
 Several ornamental trees are distributed in offsite residential areas in the BSA.
-Plant and wildlife species were recorded during the habitat assessment survey and other survey (see Appendix C1, Plant and Wildlife Species Recorded During the Field Surveys).
+Plant and wildlife species were recorded during the habitat undary and Study Area (BSA)